242617/blockchain.com-bruteforce/README.md

 ```

 ### List mode

-This mode is to list all combinations for testing your password mask.
+This mode is to list all combinations for testing your password mask. `username` is unnecessary in this case.
 ```
 ./bruteforce \
     -password="{password_mask}" \